 Participants apply their STEM knowledge to solve problems by identifying and researching them, then making and implementing a plan to design a solution.
-The challenge is designed and supervised by faculty from the University of Minnesota Extension Center for Youth Development with support from the STEM Education Center.
+The challenge is designed and supervised by University of Minnesota Extension Center for Youth Development with support from the STEM Education Center.

 Raise a 4-H flag, and then wave it

 Are you interested in forming a team to take part in the 4-H Engineering Design Challenge?

 - The challenge is open to teams of 4-H youth who are in 3rd through 8th grades.